olliw42/mLRS-docu/docs/STM32_DEVELOPMENT.md

 In case of issues with this procedure, don't hesitate to join the discussion thread at rcgroups or the discord channel, or submit an issue in the github repository.

-#### Dependencies ####

-You need to have git and Python3 installed.
-Depending on the Python3 distribution you may need to install further libraries.